manuca/Spree-Mercado-Pago-payment-method/README.md

 - Add a new payment method in the admin panel of type Spree::PaymentMethod::MercadoPago
 - After adding the payment method you will be able to configure your Client ID and Client Secret (provided by Mercado Pago).

+IPN
+---

+For IPN you need to configure the notification URL in Mercado Pago's site.
+The notification URL will be `http[s]://[your_domain]/mercado_pago/ipn`.
+Please review Mercado Pago's documentation at http://developers.mercadopago.com/ for the correct place where to configure IPN notification URLs.

 Pending Work
 ------------